markus0800/SHRED-ROM/README.md

 </p>

 *SHallow REcurrent Decoder-based Reduced Order Model* (SHRED-ROM) is an ultra-hyperreduced order modeling framework aiming at reconstructing high-dimensional data from limited sensor measurements in multiple scenarios.
-Thanks to a composition of Long-Short Term Memory network (LSTM) and a Shallow Decoder Network (SDN), SHRED-ROM is capable of
+Thanks to the composition of a Long-Short Term Memory network (LSTM) and a Shallow Decoder Network (SDN), SHRED-ROM is capable of
 - Reconstructing high-dimensional data (such as synthetic or video data) from sparse sensor measurements in new scenarios unseen during training, regardless of sensor placement,
 - Dealing with both physical, geometrical and time-dependent parametric dependencies, while being agnostic to the paraemter values,
 - Estimating unknown parameters,